 - Above $5,000,000, 0.75%

 Given the declining traffic figures of the financial aggregator space, I hope Personal Capital sticks around for the long term.
 They are based right here in the Bay Area, and I’ve been a happy user of theirs for the past several months.
+The biggest benefit is their free 401(k) Fee Analyzer which discovered $1,700 a year in fees I had no idea I was paying!
 With $28 million in VC funding and a business model that is scalable, I think they’ve got a good chance.
 You can sign up here.
 It only takes a minute.